Long Plane Trees: A general approximation algorithm

+In contrast to the proof of \cref{thm:approximation-flat}, this now requires much more work.
+Below, we will see that $\beta \doteq 0.1604$ gives the desired result.
+Then, we get

-thus at least one of the four trees $S_a$, $T_{a,b}$, $T_{b,a}$, $S_b$ has total length at least $f\cdot |\Topt|$.
+Thus at least one of the four trees $S_a$, $T_{a,b}$, $T_{b,a}$, $S_b$ has total length at least $f \cdot \OPT$.

-For proving the inequality (\ref{eqn:key}), we can without loss of generality assume that $p=(x,y)$ with $x,y\ge 0$.
-Let \(p_a\) be the point with \(x\)-coordinate \(-(2-d)\) on the ray \(pa\) and \(p_b\) be the point with \(x\)-coordinate \(2-d\) on the ray \(pb\).
-When the $x$-coordinate of $p$ is at least $d$, then the ray $pb$ does not intersect the vertical line with $x$-coordinate $2-d$ and we set $p_b=b$.
-Additionally, define \(p_u\) to be the furthest point from \(p\) on the portion of the boundary of the far region that is contained in the circle $k=\partial D(s,2df)$.
-The proof now proceeds in the following steps. \begin{itemize} \item We establish the upper bound
+We outline the proof of (\ref{eqn:key}), again referring to lemmas that will be stated and proved below.
+If $p = b$, then (\ref{eqn:key}) is immediate, because the five trees $S_a$, $T_{a,b}$, $T_{b,a}$, $S_b$, $\Topt$ all contain the edge $ab$.
+Thus, let $p \in \pe \setminus \{a, b\}$, and assume without loss of generality that $p$ is in the upper right quadrant, i.e., that $p = (x, y)$ with $x, y \geq 0$.
+First, we establish an upper bound on $\ell_{\Topt}(p)$, by estimating the length of a longest possible line segment that (i) has $p$ as an endpoint, (ii) lies in $L$, and (iii) does not cross the edge $ab$.
+For this, we identify three possible candidates for $p_a$, $p_b$, and $p_u$ of the other endpoint (see \cref{fig:approx-factor} for an illustration).
+The first two points $p_a$ and $p_b$ provide upper bounds for the case that the other endpoint of the longest possible edge lies below the $x$-axis: the point $p_a$ is the point with $x$-coordinate $-(2 - d)$ on the ray $pa$; and for $p_b$, there are two cases: if $x < d$, then $p_b$ is the point with $x$-coordinate $2 - d$ on the ray $pb$; if $x \geq d$, the ray $pb$ does not intersect the vertical line $x = 2 - d$, and we set $p_b = b$.
+The third point $p_u$ is the furthest point from $p$ on the part of the boundary of the far region that is on the circle $k = \partial D(s, 2df)$.
+The proof now proceeds in the following steps: \begin{enumerate} \item In \cref{lem:topt}, we establish the upper bound